rivera-lanasm/quora_sentiment/guides/intro_nn.md

 5) heuristics to help choose good hyperparameters for the network

-### Cross entropy cost function
+## Cross entropy cost function
+- Addressing issue of learning slowdown
-under quadratic loss function, neuron has difficulty learning when initial loss is very large
+- Under quadratic loss function, neuron has difficulty learning when initial loss is very large

-the cross-entropy is positive, and tends toward zero as the neuron gets better at computing the desired output, y, for all training inputs, x. kraft inequality
+- the cross-entropy is positive, and tends toward zero as the neuron gets better at computing the desired output, y, for all training inputs, x.

 ### softmax layers of neurons